KarasLabRAVE/rave-CEZIA/README.md

-This repository shares  implementation in R packages of Computational epileptogenic zone identification algorithms CEZIAs.
+This repository shares  implementation in R packages of Computational epileptogenic zone identification algorithms CEZIAs to analyze iEEG pahse II data for epilepsy suregry evaluation.
 Currently the Fragility and the phase locked high gamma are available.